 How flexible are Hyatt points?

-- Hyatt is a fairly large, international hotel chain with some very nice properties in a wide range of countries.
+- Hyatt is an international hotel chain with some very nice properties in a wide range of countries.

-- Lower tier Hyatt properties are abundant and of very good quality.
+- Lower category Hyatt properties are abundant and of very good quality.

 - Many properties allow you to pay for rooms with a combination of points and cash, and it’s often a good value.

-- Since Hyatt uses a fixed rewards chart, you can get exceptionally great value out of your points by booking rooms for popular times or locations (if you can find the space).
+- Since Hyatt uses a fixed rewards chart, you can get exceptionally great value out of your points by booking rooms for popular times or locations (if the rooms are available for you).

-- Though Hyatt allows you to transfer points to 25 airline partners, points transfer mostly at a terrible 5:2 ratio.
+- Though Hyatt allows you to transfer points to 26 airline partners.

 - You can’t redeem points for cash back.